ymdatta/ASE_Spring24_Project/src/gate.md

 # Overview

-This paper is about a file `gale.lua' that  demonstrates  how AI can be implemented very easily, assuming that the software engineering is done right.
+This paper discusses `gate.lua`, which is a small script that implements sequential model optimization (defined below) GATE is a demonstrator that good AI can be build easily, assuming that the software engineering is done right.
+Here, "good" means fast and understandable while "easy" means simple to code.

 The great secret is that AI software is still software.
 Hence, better software engineering means better AI.
-Measured in terms of lines of code, any AI brain is very small compared to all the software that it needs to make it go [^sculley].
-So rather than start with the inference procedure:

-- Start with the data structures (the classes) that implement the under-the-hood tedium (e.g reading rows into a table of data, summarizing the rows into columns).
+Measured in terms of lines of code, any AI brain is very small compared to all the software that it needs to make it go [^sculley] [^mesoft].
+So rather than start with the inference procedure, we start with the data structures (the classes) that implement the under-the-hood tedium (e.g reading rows into a table of data, summarizing the rows into columns).
+Once that is working,
-- Next, run the code and do lots of testing and ablation studies (where your throw away anything that  barely changes the performance).
+we run the code and do lots of testing and ablation studies (where we throw away anything that  barely changes the performance).

-[^sculley]: D. Sculley, Gary Holt, Daniel Golovin, Eugene Davydov, Todd Phillips, Dietmar Ebner, Vinay Chaudhary, Michael Young, Jean-François Crespo, Dan Dennison
-Hidden Technical Debt in Machine Learning Systems Advances in Neural Information Processing Systems 28 (NIPS 2015)

 This approach generates two things:

 - Some reusable  classes (in this document,
   NUM, SYM, ROW, COL, COLS, DATA);
 - And some very tiny functions implementing the actual AI.

+[^sculley]: D. Sculley, Gary Holt, Daniel Golovin, Eugene Davydov, Todd Phillips, Dietmar Ebner, Vinay Chaudhary, Michael Young, Jean-François Crespo, Dan Dennison
+Hidden Technical Debt in Machine Learning Systems Advances in Neural Information Processing Systems 28 (NIPS 2015)

+[^mesoft]: T. Menzies, "The Five Laws of SE for AI," in IEEE Software, vol. 37, no. 1, pp. 81-85, Jan.-Feb.
+2020, doi: 10.1109/MS.2019.2954841.

  For example,
   the DATA class defined in this document summarizes ROWs into its various